Modafinil for Studying: A Real-Life Limitless Pill or Just Hype?

 This makes some students feel that taking modafinil for studying is worth it to try and excel academically and get more opportunities later.

 Many students also have issues with mental health, which makes studying much harder.
 Using modafinil for studying might be a way for some students with mental health issues to try and catch up if they have an unproductive period stemming from their mental illness.

 Additionally, it's quite common for students to struggle when adapting to university.

-There are a lot of plates students must keep spinning particularly now as there are more societal demands placed on young people: socialising, relationships, fitness, jobs and other factors.
+There are a lot of plates students must keep spinning as there are more and more societal demands placed on young people: socialising, relationships, fitness, jobs and other factors.